mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="course_objectives"/a> Objectives

-* Prepare for Cloudera field work
+* Prepare for Cloudera field engagements
+* Test your abilities against broad objectives and time challenges
-* Receive feedback on your readiness
+* Provide feedback on your readiness
 * Identify areas to study and practice further

 ---